Grupo León Jimenes: Growth and expansion

 Trujillo's assassination in 1961 created more civil unrest, but it did provide an opportunity for E. León Jimenes, C. por A., including La Aurora cigar factory, to expand.
 As soon as Trujillo was assassinated, the directives of the company began to subscribe new contracts, generate new relationships and build its first cigarette factory in the city of Santiago de los Caballeros.
 The 1960s, with its airs of freedom and innovation, led to the consolidation of the company.
 From the rural community of Don Pedro, Guazumal, in 1903, with around five workers and a production of 600 cigars per day, the enterprise consolidated its prestige based on its excellent confection, and a superior quality that was evidenced in its texture, smell and flavor, which later allowed it to compete with other brands more known and powerful in the country.
 Its cigars’ brand offer grew, new marketing and distribution strategies were applied, practices of good citizenship and remuneration to staff were systematized, and the subscribed capital was increased, incorporating new shareholders to the company.

 By April 1963 was inaugurated its cigarette factory, and by 1969, six years later, E. León Jimenes, C. por A. forged a relationship with the multinational Philip Morris International, the biggest fabricator – worldwide – of cigars, by means of the subscription of an association contract.
-As a result of the new partnership with Philip Morris, the company initiated production and commercialization of internationally recognized brands lilke Marlboro, launched in the Dominican Republic in October 1969.
+As a result of the new partnership with Philip Morris, the company initiated production and commercialization of internationally recognized brands like Marlboro, launched in the Dominican Republic in October 1969.
 Four years later, the Nacional brand was incorporated, which was the first cigar of blond tobacco harvested in the country, which later became a local market leader.